EvanderFdes/send-bandwidth-report/README.md

 - Matches IPs to static DHCP hostnames.
 - Outputs clean device-wise summary.
 - Sends the report via Telegram.
-- Designed to be run automatically at the end of each month.
+- Designed to be run automatically at the end of each day.

 ---